Taking an African Safari With Kids | All You Need to Know

-It’s no secret that one of the best holidays with kids we’ve ever had was taking the kids on an African safari.
+It’s no secret that one of the best holidays with kids we’ve ever had was taking an African safari with kids.
 We absolutely rave about it whenever anyone asks us about our family-friendly South Africa safari holidays.
 Something we didn’t initially pick up on, however, is that people weren’t just asking how our safari holiday was.
 What they really wanted to know, amongst other things, was ‘Is it safe to take young kids on safari?‘.

 It seems that people like the idea of an African safari with kids, but aren’t sure whether it’s possible.
 We’re by no means safari experts but before we had kids we visited some of the top national parks in Africa on a 3-month overland trip through Africa.
 We love the whole safari experience and so on a family holiday to South Africa, we decided to take our then 2 and 4-year-old boys on safari.
 We’ve never looked back.

 If you’re keen on the idea of a family safari holiday but aren’t yet 100% sure, our FAQs will help answer the most common questions we get asked.

 The short answer is yes.
 We took our kids on safari in South Africa when they were 2 and 4 years old and we all had an unforgettable time.
 Safari holidays are one of the best holidays for families with young children and here’s why:

 - Going on safari with kids is easily one of the most educationally rewarding and fun experiences we’ve had.

 - Seeing African animals on safari up close in their natural habitat is such a thrilling experience.

 - Helping kids gain a better understanding of animal conservation by seeing these beautiful animals on safari is so important.

 - Watching an African sunset and going to sleep to the sound of a lion roar is like no other camping experience you’ve ever had.